 Notification Process

 The Illinois Department of Revenue (IDOR) assigns your filing frequency based on your initial registration and annual tax liability.
-If there’s a change in your average monthly liability, IDOR may adjust your filing frequency and will notify you accordingly.
-It’s crucial to monitor communications from IDOR to stay informed about any changes to your filing requirements.
+If there’s a change in your average monthly liability, IDOR adjusts your filing frequency and notifies you accordingly.

 By accurately calculating your average monthly tax liability and understanding the notification process, you can ensure timely and correct sales tax filings in Illinois.